“I want you to promise me something,” she said.

 She knows I swear creatively whenever I wash the windows.
 It is just something I do.
 It is who I am.

-“Look,” I told her, “we moved to the country so I could swear as loud as I want.”
+“Look,” I told her, “we moved to the country so I could swear as loud as I wanted.”

 She shook her head no.

-“Go to town if you don’t want to hear me.”
+“Go to town if you don’t want to hear me,” I told her.

 Again she shook her head no.

-“Even if I am in town,” she explained, “I will know you are swearing.”
+“Even if I were in town,” she explained, “I would know you are swearing.”

 “I promise,” I said, placing my hand on my heart, “if you go to town, I will not swear.”